How to manage and organize software development projects with Zepel

 Sure, you can add a generic status called “Design In Progress”.
 But does it mean the mockups are ready for your front end developer to pick it up?
 Or does it mean the design team is still iterating on getting it pixel perfect?

-With Boards in Zepel, you can add multiple Boards in your project to accomodate each of your team’s workflow, so everyone can collaborate and work together.
+In Zepel, you can add multiple Boards in your project to accomodate each of your team’s workflow, so everyone can collaborate and work together.

 That means, when your designer is ready with the mockups for your frontend developer to pick it up, the item can move from